withastro/docs/src/pages/en/tutorial/1-setup/index.md

 **StackBlitz**: When there are changes to be committed back to GitHub, a "Commit" button will appear at the top left of your workspace.
 Clicking on this will allow you to enter a commit message, describing your changes or intention.
 Click "Commit" to send these changes back to GitHub and update your repository.

+##### 🖥️ 🌐 Verify your work

-🖥️ 🌐 To verify that your project is successfully stored on GitHub, visit GitHub.com again in a browser window and look under your account for a list of your repositories.
+To verify that your project is successfully stored on GitHub, visit GitHub.com again in a browser window and look under your account for a list of your repositories.
 Choose the new one you created, and verify that it contains your Astro project files.

 ### Deploy your website on Netlify